 - Brain Dump Trigger List – Print this list to help you get everything out of your mind and on paper each day.

 - Time Blocking 101 – If you are new to planning, using a time blocking calendar might be helpful as you plan your days.

 - Deep Work – I mention Cal Newport’s book in my Time Blocking post.
 His book is a must-have and discusses morning routines, so you might find it helpful.

 - Daniel Pink’s book, “When” – this book will help you to better understand when you do your best work.
 So all of you who say, “I’m not a morning person” you’re not wrong!

 Don’t worry, morning routines don’t have to be done first thing in the morning.
 I often finish my morning routine after the kids head off to school before I start my workday.
 There are no rules.
 The important thing is to take time for YOU.
 Time for self-care and reflection, time to move your body, set your mind for the day ahead, and create a simple plan.
 You do not need to wake up at 5 am!

 Start small.
 Add one new step to your routine each week.
 I recommend starting with some kind of quiet time.
 That might be a time of prayer or meditation.
 Next, I recommend adding in a time to write.
 I prefer to do a brain dump first, this allows me to really clear my mind before the day begins and I often use this page to plan my day.
 Once you are consistent with your newly added task consider adding another.

-Download the Ideas for your Perfect Morning Routine List and Morning Routine Tracker
+Get your Perfect Morning Routine List and Routine Tracker

 The fine print: